cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

 New thread: after wait
 ```

-When executing `wait` on a `Condition` object, it must be done under lock protection; otherwise, the unlock operation in `wait` will throw an exception.
+When a `Condition` object executes `wait`, it must be done under the protection of the bound mutex.
+Otherwise, the unlock operation in `wait` will throw an exception.

-Below are some error examples of using condition variables:
+Here are some incorrect examples of using condition variables:

 <!-- run.error -->